Microservices are Technical Debt

 Notice the difference with shitty code.
 TD is a conscious decision.

 Now back to microservices.
-They help teams kick out functionality in a narrow area of requirements faster without having to work on the entire product.
+They help teams kick out functionality in a narrow area of requirements faster without having to work on the entire product — an approach often justified by the common misinterpretation of Conway's Law.
 This yields a time gain.

 A temporary gain.
 Just like TD.

-But since nothing in this universe is free, the price of such an architecture is 1) making it more complex, 2) fragmenting team knowledge and responsibility and 3) reducing your organization adaptability long-term.
+But since nothing in this universe is free, the price of such an architecture is:

 Microservices are a technical debt.
 Something to think about!